 2006 – 2019

 The album 10,000 Days pleased the fans with an updated logo.
 On its cover, the rock band’s name immediately catches the eye because the designers made the inscription “tool” large and white.
 The letters remained lowercase, but the font changed.
 Now it is close to a square-shaped geometric Antiqua.
-It is distinguished by high contrast: the thickness of the strokes is not uniform, which creates a sense of dynamics.
+It is distinguished by high contrast: the thickness of the strokes is uneven, creating a sense of dynamism.
 The first “t” and the last “l” are connected by two horizontal lines that run from above and below.
 They form a large rectangular frame with rounded corners, except for the serifs on the right side of the “l.”
 The bottom strip serves as the basis for all the letters.

 2019 – today

-Ahead of their fifth studio album, Fear Inoculum, the band unveiled yet another “Tool” logo, this time abstract and hard to read.
-It was revealed in a teaser a month before the release of the music collection and replaced the outdated graphic sign that had been used for the previous 13 years.
-Thus, the fans saw the emblem before they knew the album’s name and were able to look at its cover.
+Ahead of their fifth studio album, Fear Inoculum, the band unveiled yet another “Tool” logo, this time an abstract, hard-to-read one.
+It was revealed in a teaser a month before the release of the music collection, replacing the outdated graphic sign that had been used for the previous 13 years.
+Thus, the fans saw the emblem before they knew the album’s name and could see its cover.

-The graceful symbol, consisting of thin golden lines, marked the beginning of a new era in the history of Tool.
+The graceful symbol, composed of thin golden lines, marked the beginning of a new era in Tool’s history.
 It was first published on social media on July 21 and immediately attracted attention with its unusual shape.
 The word is made in a luxurious Egyptian style, and “T” and “L” do not look like letters at all – they look like mirrored curly elements.
 Symmetry is added because two identical “O” s are located in the middle.
 Each of them is divided in half by a vertical strip and connected to the adjacent letter: the left one with a “T” and the right one with an “L.”

 Font and Colors

-Tool’s identity moves from an ambiguous symbol to an abstract inscription that looks like a work of art.
-The drastic change in styles is probably due to the evolution of the music played by the rock band.
+The tool’s identity shifts from an ambiguous symbol to an abstract inscription that resembles a work of art.
+The drastic change in style is probably due to the band’s musical evolution.
 The modern emblem looks more like a complex ornament than a text.
 At the same time, each line is in its place, forming a symmetrical, mirrored composition.

 The current Tool logo is very abstract.
 The letters are individually designed and not always identifiable.
 First of all, this applies to “T” and “L,” which are connected to “O” by smooth semi-arcs and crossed out by long horizontal stripes.
 Both “O” s correspond to them in appearance: they are two circles, expanding at the edges and bisected by vertical lines.